IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 7. When the app has deployed on the Production stage tile, click the deployed app URL to see the app running in production.

 <a name='summary'></a>
-## Summary
+##Summary

-You now have a good overview of how to get started with IBM Bluemix DevOps Services.
+You now have a good overview of how to get started with DevOps Services.

 You saw how to create and run a Node.js web app by using Bluemix and DevOps Services.
 With one click, you created a Git repository, populated it with example code, and automatically